Builderb0y/BigGlobe/docs/scripting/0 - Low level text format.md

 ### U

 Specifies that the number is unsigned. **This does NOT mean that normal arithmetic operations will treat it as an unsigned value!** It just means the range that it uses for validity checking and auto-typing is shifted.
 For example, if the default precision of a number without a suffix were allowed to be a byte or short (like it was in old versions), then `255` would be a `short` literal, because the `byte` range is -128 to +127 (inclusive).
-However, `255u` would be a `byte` literal, because the *unsighed* `byte` range is 0 to 255 (also inclusive).
+However, `255u` would be a `byte` literal, because the *unsigned* `byte` range is 0 to 255 (also inclusive).

 The unsigned suffix is not allowed for numbers which have a fractional part.